canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/build-pro-ami-using-packer.rst

    * Packer is no longer available in the Ubuntu repositories on Ubuntu 24.04 LTS.
    * If you need a newer version, please use the appropriate `install Packer`_ instructions.

-For other platforms, use the appropriate `install Packer`_ instructions.

 Subscribe to Ubuntu Pro (Only needed for FIPS AMI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~